Nebelmischling/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 ----

-#### Pack 2 Planning
+## Pack 2 Planning
-- Lovey-Dovey Possessive Lamia Lumia (I'll just go ahead and slip in here around you and curllllllllllll up.
+- Lovey-Dovey Lamia Lumia (I'll just go ahead and slip in here around you and curllllllllllll up.
 That's better.
 You just sit here and warm me up while I weave.~)
-- Kuudere Lumia (Emotionless with a hidden undercurrent, weaves connected to her like wires, lain style)
+- Data-Weaving Kuudere Lumia (Emotionless with a hidden undercurrent, weaves connected to her like wires, lain style)
-- Siren lumia (hypnotically enraptures you with the weaves she sings into existence)
+- Bewitching Songstress Siren Lumia (hypnotically enraptures you with the weaves she sings into existence)
 - Older sister-type ara-ara slime (Just relax and let your big sister envelop you and soak all your worries away.
 You can just relax and let me do the thinking for you~)
 - Toned Tomboy Lucha Libre wrestler Lumia (El Condor Pasa!
 But more tan!
 And more MEXICAN!)
 - Sphinx Lumia (Solve my riddles or... uhhhh...
 I'll pounce~)